 Radioactive iodine is a type of radioisotope treatment that targets thyroid cells.
-You usually have it as a capsule or as a drink.
+You usually have it as a capsule.

-Radioactive iodine is a type of radioisotope treatment that targets thyroid cells.
-Radioisotopes are radioactive substances given by mouth as a drink or capsules, or injected into a vein.
+Radioactive iodine (RAI) is a treatment that uses radiation to treat thyroid cancer.
+The radiation comes from a radioactive substance called iodine-131.
+You usually take radioactive iodine as a capsule that you swallow.
 Radioactive iodine is a treatment for papillary and follicular thyroid cancers.

-- to destroy any thyroid tissue that is still in the neck after surgery – this is called radioiodine remnant ablation (RRA)
+- destroy any normal thyroid tissue still in the neck after surgery – this is called radioiodine remnant ablation (RRA)

-- to treat any thyroid cancer that could not be removed with surgery
+- treat any thyroid cancer that could not be surgery

-- to treat thyroid cancer that has come back after initial treatment.
+- treat thyroid cancer that has come back after treatment.

-Normally, the thyroid gland takes iodine from our diet and uses it to make thyroid hormones.
-When you have radioactive iodine, the thyroid cells absorb the iodine and receive a very high dose of radiation.
+Usually, the thyroid gland takes iodine from our diet and uses it to make thyroid hormones.
+When you have RAI, the thyroid cells take in the iodine and get a very high dose of radiation.
 This destroys the thyroid cells and any cancer cells that may be left after surgery.

-Radioactive iodine has very little effect on other parts of the body.
+RAI does not affect other parts of the body in the same way.
 This is because other cells do not absorb iodine as much as thyroid cells.